High blood sugar occurs when your body can’t effectively transport sugar from blood into cells. When left unchecked, this can lead to diabetes.

 Fenugreek seeds are a great source of soluble fibre, which can help control blood sugar levels.
 Many studies have shown that fenugreek can effectively lower blood sugar in diabetics.
-It also helps reduce fasting glucose and improve glucose tolerance.
+It also helps reduce fasting glucose

 Although not that popular, fenugreek can easily be added to baked goods to help treat diabetes.
 You can also make fenugreek flour or brew it into tea.
 Fenugreek seeds are also considered one of the safest herbs for diabetes.

 Make sure to check with your doctor before making lifestyle changes or trying new supplements.
 This is particularly important if you have problems with blood sugar control or if you are taking medications to lower your sugar levels.

 That being said, if you are diabetic or have problems with blood sugar control, then you should start doing something about it as soon as possible.

 |↑1||Number of people diagnosed with diabetes reaches 3.2 million, Diabetes UK|

 |↑2||Prediabetes (Borderline Diabetes), Diabetes UK|